grapestone5321/Kaggle-Courses-Python/README.md

 The course is ideal for someone with some previous coding experience who wants to add Python to their repertoire.

-If you're a first-time coder, you are encouraged to check out our Intro to Programming course, which is designed for complete beginners who would like to get started with Python.
+If you're a first-time coder, you are encouraged to check out our ***Intro to Programming course***, which is designed for complete beginners who would like to get started with Python.

-We'll start with a brief overview of Python syntax, variable assignment, and arithmetic operators.
+We'll start with a brief overview of ***Python syntax, variable assignment, and arithmetic operators***.